 Daniel’s career began at the Department of Adolescent Medicine, Risk Reduction Program at Children’s Hospital in Los Angeles.
 He subsequently served as manager of clinical services for Larkin Street Youth Center in San Francisco and in 1997, was recruited to Portland, Oregon where he developed New Avenues for Youth, a program for at-risk youth that helps young people gain the skills they need to be self-sufficient.

 Daniel holds a Bachelor’s of Science degree from Boston University in Business Administration and a Masters of Social Work from University of California at Berkeley.
 He lives on Bainbridge Island, WA with his wife and three sons.

-Alison is the Foundation’s special assistant to the executive director, overseeing Foundation operations and special projects as well as driving organizational efficiencies.
+Alison is the Foundation’s chief operations officer, overseeing Foundation operations and special projects as well as driving organizational efficiencies.
 In this role, Alison works closely with internal and external stakeholders to ensure Foundation goals and objectives are achieved.